Is Red Wine Safe During Pregnancy? (Updated 2026 Guide)

 The Answer

 No, red wine is not safe during pregnancy.
-Medical experts agree there is no known safe amount of alcohol during pregnancy, and red wine should be completely avoided throughout all trimesters.
+Medical experts agree there is no safe amount of alcohol during pregnancy, as it can cause fetal alcohol spectrum disorders.

 Pregnancy Safe is 100% independent and research driven.
 No companies pay to promote or sponsor products.